xelis-project/xelis-blockchain/README.md

 - For mining, you have to mine on one of 3 of the most heavier tips.
 - Block should not have deviated too much from main chain / heavier tips.
 - Maximum 9% of difficulty difference between Tips selected in the same block.
+- Side Blocks receive only 30% of block reward.
+(TODO)

 ## Storage